Design Tech’s New Security Guard: David Stahler

 Photo By David Stahler | dstahler@dtechhs.org

 You may see him patrolling the lunch lines, lurking in the parking garage, making rounds around the bathrooms, or maybe just strolling around the hallways of d.tech.
 He doesn’t stay anywhere long and he’s difficult to get a hold of.
-Some have described it as, “Chasing after a fly.”
-The man the myth the legend: David Stahler, is the newest addition to the Design Tech High School staff.
+Some have described it as “chasing after a fly.”
+The man, the myth, the legend, David Stahler is the newest addition to the Design Tech High School staff.
 But who is he?

 It is California law that if a student is caught smoking or with a smoking device, they are offered education as a first offense instead of punishment.
 One of his duties has been and will continue to be creating, implementing, and enforcing a Tobacco Prevention Program.
 This program would not only educate students but also provide training resources for staff members.
 Unlike public schools, Design Tech does not have a district-provided program.
 So, using information from Stanford Medicine, Stahler has been able to create prototypes that will eventually be implemented into d.tech regularly.